Alabama family pleads for return of son missing on family trip in Japan

 By Jessie Yeung, Hanako Montgomery, Isabel Rosales, CNN

 The Alabama family had been traveling in Japan for a week by then.
-But travel frictions arose: Weston, a passionate naturalist, argued with his mother over her use of ChatGPT for navigating.
+But travel frictions arose: Weston, a passionate naturalist, had butted heads with his mother over her use of ChatGPT – and the natural resources such AI requires – to navigate their journey.
 Needing some space, he decided to explore Kyoto on his own while the rest of the family visited a nearby temple, Higginbotham said.

 That was May 29.
 They haven’t seen Weston since, sparking a frantic search by authorities in a mountainous, forested part of Japan – during a typhoon.